 For example, if an entrepreneur can't fulfill a purchase order, they lose their largest vendor, which means they won't make a profit and can't support their family for the month.
 Entrepreneurs may have the added stress of being unable to delegate or lean on anyone else, particularly in the initial stages of their businesses.

 Many military veterans have faced the highest levels of pressure and responsibility, so they're often well-equipped to handle the stresses of entrepreneurship while remaining functional and effective.

 Willingness to Sacrifice

-Every entrepreneur's journey is different, but sacrifice is almost always a part of the roadmap to success.
-Entrepreneurs – whether they're ultimately successful or not – may have to give up their social lives, quality time spent with family members, financial security, and even sleep.
+Every entrepreneur's journey is different, but sacrifice is almost always a part of the road map to success.
+Whether they're ultimately successful or not, entrepreneurs may have to give up their social lives, quality time spent with family members, financial security and even sleep.

 Sacrifice is also a central aspect of military service.
 Some veterans were stationed far away from their families, others relocated frequently and some faced the possibility of making the ultimate sacrifice.